CedarGroveStudios/Cedargrove_CircuitPython_RGB_SpectrumTools/README.rst

 0.0 to 3.0 (inclusive); default is 0.55, tuned for TFT displays.
 If the index or gamma value is outside of the specified range, the 24-bit RGB output will be limited to the minimum (0x0) or maximum (0xFFFFFF) value.

 The class converts a spectrum index value consisting of a positive numeric value (0.0 to 1.0, modulus of 1.0) to an RGB color value that representing the index position on a graduated and blended multicolor spectrum.
 The spectrum is defined by a list of colors that are proportionally distributed across the spectrum.
 Two spectrum modes are currently supported:

-• "light" mode produces a blended color spectrum that mimics a typical wavelength-of-light representation.
-The spectrum does not wrap; the first and last colors are not blended to each other.
+* "light" mode produces a blended color spectrum that mimics a typical wavelength-of-light representation.
+The spectrum does not wrap; the first and last colors are not blended with each other.

-• "continuous" mode blends the color list's first color and last color at the start and end, creating a continuously blended spectrum.
+* "continuous" mode blends the color list's first color and last color at the start and end, creating a continuously blended spectrum.
 This is the default mode.

 This class calculates resultant color values on-the-fly to reduce memory consumption with a slight speed performance sacrifice.
 Use the ``n-color_table.Spectrum`` class to improve performance.